Harrison College (Barbados): Accreditation

 Harrison College is one of 21 public secondary schools accredited by the Ministry of Education of Barbados.
 Entry to the school is governed by results of an examination taken in the last year of primary education, the Barbados Secondary Schools Entrance Examination.
-Traditionally the top 120 students (top 60 males and 60 females) in the examination are awarded admission into the school.
+Traditionally the top 120 students (60 males and 60 females) in the examination are awarded admission into the school.
 However, after zoning was implemented in 1996, students may opt to go to other schools.

-Two years later, at the end of their Upper Sixth form year, students used to write the Cambridge General Certificate of Education at Advanced Level which has been replaced by the Caribbean Advanced Proficiency Examination.
-Harrison College has maintained a minimum 75% pass rate at CSEC and 70% at 'A' Level and CAPE.
-Since 1990, 150 students have attained Barbados scholarships and Government awards.

 Structure

-The school's population is 1000 to 1100 students.
-The Junior School (Forms 1–3) has around 360 students who take subjects which include English, French, Spanish, Mathematics, Physics, Chemistry, Biology, Integrated Science, Geography, History, Woodwork, Metalwork, Music, Art, Religious Studies, Technical Drawing and Physical Education.
+The school's population is 1000 to 1,100 students.
+The junior school (forms 1–3) has around 360 students who take subjects which include English, French, Spanish, mathematics, physics, chemistry, biology, integrated science, geography, history, woodwork, metalwork, music, art, religious studies, technical drawing and physical education.

+At the end of 2nd form, students are allowed to choose between keeping Religious Studies, Art, Music or Technical Drawing.

-In the fourth year all students start a two-year course leading to a Certificate of Secondary Education.
-Students are required to take English, Mathematics, one science subject (Physics, Chemistry or Biology), one language (either French or Spanish) and one social science (either History or Geography).
-They are also given the choice of two other subjects chosen from among foreign languages, science, History or Geography, Art, Technical Drawing, Principles of Business, Principles of Accounts, and Information Technology.
-Students take at least eight subjects.
+In the fourth year all students start a two-year course leading to the Caribbean Secondary Education Certificate (CSEC).
+Students are required to take English, mathematics, one science subject (physics, chemistry or biology), one language (either French or Spanish) and one social science (either history or geography).
+They are also given the choice of two other subjects chosen from among foreign languages, science, history or geography, art, technical drawing, principles of business, principles of accounts, and information technology.
+Students take at leat eight subjects.

-Nearly all students continue their studies at Sixth Form Level and entry is dependent on a satisfactory performance at the CSEC Examination.
+Nearly all students continue their studies at sixth form level and entry is dependent on a satisfactory performance at the CSEC examination.
 There is a great flexibility of choice at sixth form level as a wide range of subjects is offered to suit a range of interests, university requirements and ability.

+At the end of their upper sixth form year, students sit the Caribbean Advanced Proficiency Examination (CAPE).
+Harrison College has maintained a minimum 75% pass rate at CSEC and 70% at 'A' Level and CAPE.
+Since 1990, 150 students have attained Barbados scholarships and government awards.

 Faculty

 The college has sixty-three faculty members, including part-time staff, fifty-three of whom have bachelor's degrees and ten of whom hold master's degrees.
-The principal is Miss Kaylene Kellman Holder, with Dr. Martin Alleyne as Deputy Principal.